kwang1092/courserecommender/README.md

 All of the end points worked locally, however we were unable to deploy properly.

 Anything else: We managed to complete a working backend, but we ran into a lot of issues deploying to the Google Cloud.
 As a result, the iOS app was unable to make use of our API and could only use the CODI API for course listings.
 The endpoints for the reviews, course listings, and everything else were created and worked on the local machine, but we could not transfer the API to the iOS portion.
+Thus, for the iOS portion, the search results are currently hardcoded, but how the API would have been used is described in heavy detail in the writeup above.

+Also, for the iOS part, many external libraries and Cocoapods were used to make the app look much more visually appealing.
+For example, DynamicButton, NVActivityIndicatorView, and Magnetic were all used in the app.
+In the future, if I had more time, I would probably try to use one cocoapod to create a side menu of some sort which would allow users more easily navigate between the different views.